 - Gen 3 NVMe SSD uses the PCIe 3.0 interface, while Gen 4 NVMe uses the PCIe 4.0 interface.

 NVMe SSDs are essentially the gold standard for storage drives.
-Even a low end 3rd Gen NVMe SSD such as the Crucial P2 has a sequential read speed 2400 MB/s.
+Even a low-end 3rd Gen NVMe SSD, such as the Crucial P2, has a sequential read speed of 2400 MB/s.

-Therefore, as a primary hard drive for Rocket League, we recommend that you look into an NVMe SSD.
-This can be used to house your operating system as well as the game itself.
+Therefore, as a primary hard drive for Rocket League, we recommend looking into an NVMe SSD.
+This can be used to house your operating system and the game itself.

-While the performance of the hard drive will have little impact on the game performance itself, it will help improve you overall experience on your new gaming desktop PC.
+While the hard drive’s performance will have little impact on the game performance itself, it will help improve your overall experience on your new gaming desktop PC.

 Also Read: